Lumber Liquidators Holdings (LL) Q2 2017 Results - Earnings Call Transcript

 But the brand, from external measures, continues to improve and awareness is at an all-time low for us as it relates to our past.
 (29:35) So, we'll – we're continuing – and it also didn't hurt us that we had a full assortment to market against as opposed to last year.
 So, we'll continue to make sure that we're spending in the right place.
 It allows us to kind of drive traffic into the categories that we want to, and we'll continue to monitor that and measure that internally to make sure that we're getting smarter every day as it relates to how we think about the spend.

-Our spend, I think, at years past has been as high as 10% and we were just at about 7.5% – just under 7.5% for the quarter so – and pleased with the traffic and the customer response.
-So, all those indications are that we're doing some things right, and we'll continue to learn how we operate in kind of what I would call the post era.
+Our spend, I think, at years past has been as high as 10%, and we were just at about 7.5% – just under 7.5% for the quarter, so – and pleased with the traffic and the customer response.
+So, all those indications are that we're doing some things right, and we continue to learn how we operate in kind of what I would call the post era.
 So, we look at it every day.

 Matthew J. Fassler - Goldman Sachs & Co.
 LLC

 Great.
 And then, my second question relates to inventory.
 I think you gave us some pretty direct guidance vis-à-vis Q3.
-Can you, unless I missed that, (30:46) tell us what your expectation is for yearend?
+Can you, unless (30:46) I missed it, tell us what your expectation is for year-end?
 And once we get to that level, should we start to see inventory essentially rise in line with total sales?

 Martin D. Agard - Lumber Liquidators Holdings, Inc.

 Yeah.
-So, by year-end, it should rise from the $255 million to $265 million range of debt, but I would say not as much as it did last year.
+So, by year-end, it should rise from the $255 million to $265 million range a bit, but I would say, not as much as it did last year.
 We had more sort of product changeover going on.
 We took probably a bit more conservative position relative to Chinese New Year interruptions and so forth.
-So, I would say coming up from the $255 million, $265 million range at the end of Q3, maybe half way or something like that towards where we finished last year, which is around $300 million.
+So, I would say, coming up from the $255 million, $265 million range at the end of Q3, maybe halfway or something like that towards where we finished last year, which is around $300 million.
 So maybe it's $275 million, $285 million.

 Matthew J. Fassler - Goldman Sachs & Co.
 LLC